jorge-sepulveda/blog/content/posts/2026/05/upgrading-gcp-drives.md

 {{<image src="/img/2026/05/upgrade-gcp-drives/2.png" width="700px" position="center">}}
 ### 3. Clone the drive

-Using that snapshot we'll create a new drive as an ssd.
+Using that snapshot we'll create a new drive as an SSD.
 This is another one if those "grab a coffee moments."
-Make note of that "in use by" too.
+Make note of that `in use by` too.
 My VM is still pointing at `temporary-d`
 ```powershell
 gcloud compute disks create 'temporary-d-ssd' `
   --source-snapshot='testing-before-prod' `